FrancesCoronel/personal-website-v3/content/podcast.md

 - Where do you live online or how can people reach out to you? `#GrowYourNetwork`

 ## Want to be on the podcast?

+> You can find all the relevant info that I share with interviewees on Google Docs using [https://goo.gl/xNFaKb](https://goo.gl/xNFaKb).

 <form name="podcast" method="POST" data-netlify="true">
   <input type="hidden" name="_subject" value="FVCproductions - TechQueens Podcast Request">